 About Antique Stove Hospital

-Here at the Antique Stove Hospital we specialize in returning wood and coal stoves returned to day one condition.
+Here at the Antique Stove Hospital we specialize in returning wood and coal stoves to day one condition.
 All stoves are totally disassembled, cleaned, parts welded or replaced as needed, caulked, reassembled, painted, new grates installed and nickel replaced.
 Our stoves are rebuilt one at a time from good original stoves and guaranteed to operate as they were designed.
 Kitchen ranges and parlor stoves are available.
-We carry 1850 to 1930 stoves of these types.
+We carry stove that range from AD 1790 to AD 1930.

 Wood/gas combination ranges were the top of each manufacturer’s line.
 They combined the advantages of both the wood/coal winter range and the gas fired summer range.
 We restore the solid fuel fireboxes to either wood or coal.
 The gas fixtures are completely rebuilt for propane or natural gas depending upon the planned use of the stove.
 Gas ovens and broilers are insulated if needed and thermostats and safeties are added to the unit.

 We are not a large operation that is restoring stoves on an assembly line.
-Each stove is personally attended to by Mr. Pineo and will not leave the shop until it is ready.
+Each stove is personally attended to by Emery or Brandon Pineo and will not leave the shop until it is ready.
 We do not sell stoves as decorations or curios but for everyday use in your home.
 I am not a broker.
 With the exception of castings and nickel plating, all work is done here at the hospital.
 In rare cases when we are backed up for several months or a year we will give a customer the option of purchasing a stove wholesale with the understanding that it will be delivered by us to a trusted competitor and will be restored by that individual.
 This is ALWAYS known to the customer and generally is only in extreme circumstances with very large restorations when we are too far behind.

 Our business has expanded greatly this year.
 Let’s face it, things are pretty uncertain right now.
 I am currently swamped with folks that are worried about winter heating and the availability of various fossil fuels.
-My son has even taken a year off from teaching in order to help here.
+My son who originally took a year off from teaching in order to help here, is now full time.
 If you are thinking of a wood/coal range or heater, please do not wait till the last minute.
 Order early if you plan to use a stove this winter.
 We will do our best to meet everyone’s needs.

-1. I’ve turned sixty five and I have started to bury my friends.
+1. I’ve turned seventy eight and I have started to bury my friends.
 My very best friend of forty years died on election day.
 Two others in the month before or after.